thbtppl/latex-tips-advice/README.md

     ```
     to force LaTeX to avoid widows and orphans (dangling lines at the beginning or end of a paragraph separated from the rest).

-* If you use 'exotic' words for LaTeX, it doesn't know how to hyphenate them, potentially leading to [overfull boxes warnings](https://tex.stackexchange.com/a/34727).
+* If you use 'exotic' words for LaTeX, it doesn't know how to hyphenate them, potentially leading to [overfull box warnings](https://tex.stackexchange.com/a/34727).
 Use '`\hyphenation{Chi-ches-ter}`' in your preamble to manually declare hyphenation patterns.

 * Also, LaTeX doesn't hyphenate words that are already hyphenated.
 In necessary cases you need to add '`\-`' in-text to force hyphenation, such as '`This is a three-dimen\-sional phenomenon.`'.